johngodlee/geotaster_git_workshop/index.md

 git status
 ```

 you will see that Git has noticed that you have added a file, but you have not yet told Git to track the file.
-This means that currently, any commits (versions of the directory) you make will not include `notes.txt`.
+This means that currently, any commits (versions of the repository) you make will not include `notes.txt`.

 To add the file so Git tracks it, type: